riccardomocchetti/functional-programming-with-aws-lambda/README.md

 ## Functions as Chains

 If you ask a mathematician "I need to chain a series of functions together, but I also need to capture their errors" you would probably receive this answer: "Oh that's easy, just use a monad!".
+Our mathematician is correct, unfortunately when I heard this answer for the first time it didn't really make sense to me.

-The answer is correct, unfortunately when I heard it for the first time it didn't really make sense to me.
-I'm going to summarise in a few words the way I think about monads hoping that it might help who, like me, comes to FP from imperative programming.
+I'm going to summarise in a few words the way I think about monads hoping that it might help who, like me, comes from an imperative programming style.
 This is an extreme semplification of the definition of a monad and I think FP purists will turn their noses up, but I think it's good enough if you want to start using monads in your application.

 I see a monad as a container of one item.
 This container has three parts:
 1. a type that describes the behavior of the container;
-2. a constructor to be able build a container with an item in it;
+2. a constructor to build a container with an item in it;
-3. one or more operations that allow you to combine (compose) monads.
-Each combinator allows you to generate a new monad from the item in it.
+3. one or more operations to combine (compose) monads with each other.
+Each combinator generates a new monad from the item contained in it.

 Each part also needs to respect a few mathematical laws.
 I won't go into more details.
 If you feel adventurous you can read all about monads in this [paper](http://bit.ly/monad-paper).

-The constructor is generally called `of`. `A.of(val)` will build a monad of type `A` containing the value `val`.
-The most common combinators exposed by a monad are `map` and `chain`.
+The constructor is generally called `of`.
+When we do `A.of(val)` we create a monad of type `A` that contains the value `val`.
+The combinators I find myself using more often are `map` and `chain`.

 `map` takes a function as a parameter and returns a new monad containing the output of the function.

 `chain`, also known as `flatMap`, is similar to `map` but expects the input function to return the new monad.

 Good.
-So now what?
-How do we use this?
+So, now what?
+Why is this useful?

 You will be glad to know that `Either` is a monad.
-And it is a monad that behaves in a particular way.
+And it behaves in a particular way.

 > Each combinator (`map`, `chain`) of the `Either` monad is applied only if the `Either` contains a `Right` value.
 If the `Either` contains a `Left` value, it is returned untouched.